Rokel River: Geography

-The Rokel rises in the 900 m high interior plateau of the Loma Mountains, in the Guinea Highlands of north central Sierra Leone, flows southwest about 240 mi through hill ranges and, together with a smaller, parallel stream called Port Loko Creek, feeds into the Rokel estuary before entering the Atlantic Ocean.
+The Rokel rises in the 900 m interior plateau of the Loma Mountains, in the Guinea Highlands of north central Sierra Leone, flows southwest about 240 mi through hill ranges and, together with a smaller, parallel stream called Port Loko Creek, feeds into the Rokel estuary before entering the Atlantic Ocean.
 The estuary, after it joins the Bankasoka River, is also called the Sierra Leone River, is 25 miles in length and has a width of 4–10 mi.
 Freetown and Pepel are the two ports located on the shores of the estuary.
 As the estuary widens and joins the Atlantic its width is about 11 km.
 The southern shore is the deepest and forms a natural harbour, which is reported to be the third largest in the world.

 Mangrove swamps and the mud flats are the dominant ecosystem (accounting for 19% of the mangrove forest in the country) noted around the river's ria.
 The river basin measures 10622 km2 in size, with the drainage divided by the Gbengbe and Kabala hills and the Sula Mountains.
 The Rokel drops 15 m at the Bumbuna waterfalls.
 Mangrove species recorded are Rhizophora, Avicennia, Laguncularia, and Conocarpus, which cover an area of 34.23 ha.
 Sierra Leone's capital city of Freetown lies at the entrance to the Sierra Leone River, about 25 mi from the port of Pepel.